Study abroad financial considerations

 Ad hoc institutional costs

-Host universities may charge a variety of standard, compulsory ad hoc fees for services such as orientation events, student activities, administration, use of campus gym facilities or use of IT facilities.
-These charges will vary depending on your host university and, whether you are interested in these or not, you will be responsible for all non-tuition charges that your host university makes.
+Often universities may charge a variety of different ad hoc fees for such things as admin fees, orientation events, excursions, IT facilities and campus facilities.
+You will cover these costs as part of your loan.
+The University of Leeds will not cover these fees.
+You will be responsible for all non-tuition charges that your host university makes.

 Visas and financial evidence

 In the majority of countries, you will need a student visa.
 Costs will vary from each country often with an admin fee attached to the process.
 Currently, you do not need a visa to study in Europe if you hold a passport of an EU member state.
 You will find the cost available here Visas for study abroad.
 Please be advised this may change throughout the year.

 In some case students will have to show evidence that they can support themselves financially while abroad.
 This is a form of a financial guarantor agreement.
 You will be asked to demonstrate the funds via a bank statement, student loan letter.
 In some cases you maybe asked to transfer the money as a proof of fund.
 You should research these costs before you apply to study abroad.
 The university cannot take responsibility or advise on these costs.

 If you are selected to study in the USA, Japan and Hong Kong you will be asked to provide financial evidence at the point of formal application to the host university (as early as February in some cases), while others may have until the summer to prepare for this.
 Not being able to provide financial evidence when formally registering with your host university may jeopardise your study placement.

 All students undertaking a year abroad will be covered by the University of Leeds’ travel insurance policy at no charge.
 Student are automatically enrolled on this.
 However, some countries and universities have their own mandatory health insurance policies or insurance plans which you will need to purchase.
 You will need to research this yourself before applying to a host University.